 Though no chopper would ever be as iconic as the Captain America chopper became, the Harley Davidson choppers continued to shine on the screen of many popular films.
 Here are a few we find noteworthy.
 This is by no means a list of the best motorcycle films, or even the best films to feature a motorcycle, nor the best motorcycle to be featured in a film (though we think that last one should be a category at the Academy Awards, that's another conversation).

 Rocky Balboa may have never been able to defeat Mr. T if it weren't for his trusty red 1978 FLH Electra Glide in Rocky III.
 Though it appears red in the Christmas tree scene, he is seen riding around on a black and gold model the rest of the film.
 Perhaps details like this don't really matter when you consider Rocky should have been dead from head trauma about halfway through the first film.

 Electra Glide in Blue, a 1973 film that stars Robert Blake as cop who patrols on his Harley Davidson Electra Glide.
 This one gets mentioned purely for having the model of a Harley in the title.

-The 1989 movie Harley Davidson and the Marlboro Man, while failing both critically and financially, became a cult classic, especially among biker fans.
+The 1989 movie Harley Davidson and the Marlboro Man, while failing both critically and financially, became a cult ic, especially among biker fans.
 This one stars Mickey